syncfusion/blazor-docs/src/treemap/treemap/levels.md

 ---
-title: "Levels in Blazor TreeMap component | Syncfusion"
+title: "Levels in the Blazor TreeMap component | Syncfusion"

 component: "TreeMap"

 description: "Learn here all about Levels of Syncfusion TreeMap (SfTreeMap) component and more."
 ---

-# Levels in Blazor TreeMap (SfTreeMap)
+# Levels in the Blazor TreeMap (SfTreeMap)

 TreeMap supports **n** number of levels and each level is separated by using the [`GroupPath`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLevel.html#Syncfusion_Blazor_TreeMap_TreeMapLevel_GroupPath) property.

 ## Group path

-The [`GroupPath`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLevel.html#Syncfusion_Blazor_TreeMap_TreeMapLevel_GroupPath) property is used to separate each level of the TreeMap by specifying the property from data source.
+The [`GroupPath`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLevel.html#Syncfusion_Blazor_TreeMap_TreeMapLevel_GroupPath) property is used to separate each level of the TreeMap by specifying the property from the data source.

 In the following example, three levels are added and each level is configured using the [`GroupPath`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLevel.html#Syncfusion_Blazor_TreeMap_TreeMapLevel_GroupPath) property.